danchoi/vmail/README.markdown

 navigate the search query history. `<C-f>` opens a mini-editor that contains the current query plus a history of previous vmail search queries.
 You can edit any line in this mini-editor and press ENTER to perform the query on that line.

+## Command line mode and batch processing

+You can invoke vmail in non-interactive mode to perform batch processing.

+If you redirect vmail's output from STDOUT to a file, vmail will output the message list resulting from a search query to a file.

+    vmail inbox 100 from monit > monit-emails.txt

+You can open this file in any text editor to make sure that the search query produced the expected result.
+Then you can perform the following batch operations on the message list:

+    # deletes all the messages in the message list
+    vmail rm < monit-emails.txt

+    # marks all the messages in the message list as spam
+    vmail spam < monit-emails.txt

+    # moves all the messages in the message list to the 'monit' mailbox
+    vmail mv monit < monit-emails.txt

+    # copies all the messages in the message list to the 'monit' mailbox
+    vmail cp monit < monit-emails.txt

+    # prints all the messages in the message list to 'monit.txt'
+    vmail cat monit.txt < monit-emails.txt

 ## Getting help